 Professional Placement – Core

-There’s no better way to learn than to spend time in a professional working environment and you’ll fulfil a minimum of three weeks on a journalism-related placement.
+There’s no better way to learn than to spend time in a professional working environment and you’ll fulfil a minimum of two weeks on a journalism-related placement.
 It’s a chance to get a sense of real-world roles and responsibilities while those offering the placements get the opportunity to identify potential talent.
 You will also learn how to use the latest digital tools to create your own professional network and develop skills to prepare you for a career in the media industry.

 Journalism Project – Core